 - Have your furnace inspected every year and make sure other appliances that use gas or oil are working properly.
 If you’re renting, your landlord should do this for you.
 Insist.

-- Install battery-operated or battery back-up CO detectors (about $22 a pop) near every sleeping area in your home.
+- Install battery-operated or battery back-up CO detectors near every sleeping area in your home.